BekBrace/bekbrace-tcp-server-clang/README.md

 be not the right start, but still, I have done it and will continue doing various beginner programs in C

-for those who have some idea / basic idea about any programming language, preferably a C origin language [Java, C#, JavaScript, etc..].
+for those who have some idea / basic idea about any programming language, preferably a C-based language [Java, C#, JavaScript, etc..].

 The program creates a socket, binds it to a specified port, and listens for incoming connections.